randombits-dev/randombits/src/content/standard-notes/creating-extensions.md

 order: 2
 ---

-If you don't like reading, and want to jump straight into coding, you can checkout my [Starter Template Repo](/standard-notes/template).
+> If you don't like reading, and want to jump straight into coding, you can use my Starter Template Repo: https://github.com/nienow/sn-extension-template.

 ## Overview